raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 ## `@ManyToOne`

 Mapping a many-to-one relationship with JPA is as easy as adding the `@ManyToOne` annotation.
-Following our example, posts belong to a single `User`.
+Following our example, posts belong to a single `AccountInfo`.

 ```java
 @Entity